Classroom teacher Assistance of music teacher could be helpful Key Skills

 2. Refer back to the Instrument Families of the Orchestra handout located within the Resource Carousel.
 As a class, share any information discovered in the course of the research, and review the relevant information in the "Brass" column of the handout.

-1. Review the Scientific Process Guidelines For Brass Instruments and the Vocabulary handouts, both of which are available within the Resource Carousel, adding the following terms to the discussion:
+Scientific Process Guidelines For Brass Instruments and the Vocabulary handouts, both of which are available within the Resource Carousel, adding the following terms to the discussion:

 Air column: space within the air pipe of a brass instrument that experiences vibrations created by the player’s breath and lips.
 The tubing of the instrument is lengthened or shortened by pressing or releasing its valves.
 The speed of vibration, combined with length of tubing, determines the pitch of the note.